Coupled cluster theory: Towards an algebraic geometry formulation: Coupled Cluster Equations

+Note that $T$ fulfilling Eq.~\eqref{cc:amplitude} is not unique.
+In fact, different cluster matrices describe different eigenfunctions and by taking the energetically lowest solution, this ansatz yields the FCI ground state energy (i.e. the Galerkin energy~\cite{laestadius2019coupled,csirik2023coupled1}).
+Put differently, if all eigenfunctions of $H$ have a non-zero projection onto $\Phi_0$, then, the untruncated CC ansatz can describe the spectrum of $H$.

+If the CC ansatz is truncated, i.e., $T\in\bar{\mathfrak{b}} \subseteq \mathfrak{b}$, the above is not necessarily true (see e.g.~\cite{helgaker2014molecular}).
+Moreover, it is worth noting that the CC equations (Eq.~\eqref{cc:amplitude}) do not arise from the Rayleigh quotient, hence, $\mathcal{E}_{\rm CC}$ is not necessarily bounded from below by the FCI ground state energy, i.e, {\it the CC method is not variational}.

+That being said, the exponential parameterization has a major advantage over the linear parameterization, namely, for non-interacting systems it factorizes.
+This is a highly desired property since it yields physical quantities (like the system's energy) to be correctly described in certain limits; in quantum chemistry parlance, this is called size consistency~\cite{helgaker2014molecular}.
+Hence, the CC ansatz yields a physically accurate description of the system which makes truncated CC methods more favorable than a truncated linear approximation.

-The choice of $T$ is here not unique (the different roots describe different wavefunctions); taking the energetically lowest solution, however, yields the FCI or Galerkin energy~\cite{laestadius2019coupled,csirik2021coupled}.
-Note that if a truncation is imposed on the cluster operator expansion, i.e., $T\in\bar{\mathfrak{b}}$, this equivalence does not hold necessarily.
-Moreover, since the coupled-cluster amplitude equations do not arise from the Rayleigh quotient, $\mathcal{E}_{\rm CC}$ is not necessarily bounded from below by the FCI energy, i.e, {\it the coupled cluster method is not variational}.
-Since each operator $T\in\mathfrak{b}$ can be uniquely described by its expansion coefficients $t = (t_\mu)_{\mu}$, the coupled-cluster equations can be understood as amplitude equations, i.e., equations that characterize the amplitudes $t$ instead of the operator $T$.
-From this perspective, the coupled cluster amplitudes correspond to roots of the coupled cluster function
+Since each operator $T\in\mathfrak{b}$ can be uniquely described by its expansion coefficients $t = (t_\mu)_{\mu}$, the CC equations can be understood as amplitude equations, i.e., equations that characterize the amplitudes $t$ instead of the operator $T$.
+From this perspective, the CC amplitudes correspond to the roots of the CC function

-Note that $f_\mu$ is defined on the amplitude vector space.
-A characteristic of the projected coupled-cluster approach is that the expansion of the similarity transformed Hamiltonian truncates after at most four terms~\cite{helgaker2014molecular}, i.e.,
+which can be either real or complex.
+In this article, we consider the complex-valued amplitudes.
+A characteristic of the projected CC approach is that the expansion of the similarity-transformed Hamiltonian truncates after at most four terms~\cite{helgaker2014molecular}, i.e.,

 and, hence, every polynomial $f_\mu(t)$ is at most of degree four.
-Since we have as many polynomial equations as we have excited Slater determinants, i.e., we exclude the reference state, Bezout's theorem yields the rough upper bound of
+Since we have as many polynomial equations as we have excited Slater determinants, i.e., we exclude the reference state, B\'ezout's theorem yields the rough upper bound of